MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/lobby/unity-multiplayer-api-reference/PlayFab.Multiplayer/MultiplayerProtocolType.md

 # MultiplayerProtocolType

-The protocol type used for connecting to a PlayFab Multiplayer Server port.
+The access policy for the lobby

 ```csharp
 public enum MultiplayerProtocolType : uint